What should be closed? And what should never be?

 The key is building trust-based networks that aren’t easily co-opted.
 If we don’t do this, the cycle repeats: good projects get absorbed, neutralized, or just fade into irrelevance.

-Why the Fediverse Needs a Connection Between Mainstreaming and Grassroots
+Why the Fediverse Needs a Bridge Between Mainstreaming and Grassroots

-This is a key point that often gets misunderstood. #Mainstreaming isn’t inherently good or bad—it depends on who is influencing whom.
+A key point that often gets misunderstood – #Mainstreaming isn’t inherently good or bad – it depends on who is influencing whom.

-Good #mainstreaming = Bringing #openweb values into the mainstream (transparency, decentralization, cooperation).
+• Good #mainstreaming = Bringing #openweb values into the mainstream (transparency, decentralization, cooperation).

-Bad #mainstreaming = The mainstream (corporate control, surveillance capitalism, hierarchy) infusing itself into the #openweb and reshaping it in its own image.
+• Bad #mainstreaming = The mainstream (corporate control, surveillance capitalism, hierarchy) infusing itself into the #openweb and reshaping it in its own image.

-In the current context, mainstreaming is mostly bad because it tends to dilute radical alternatives into market-friendly compromises.
-The #deathcult (neoliberalism) doesn’t absorb things in good faith—it co-opts and neutralizes them.
+In the current context, mainstreaming is mostly bad because it pushes dilution of radical alternatives into market-friendly compromises.
+The #deathcult (neoliberalism) doesn’t absorb things in good faith, it co-opts and neutralizes them.

 That’s why we need mediation, pushback, and a clear understanding of context when talking about #mainstreaming.
 Sometimes it’s the right move, but right now, the priority is defending and growing the roots of the #openweb before our # #fashionistas can sell it off as a brand.

-One of the best things about the Fediverse is that real people and community’s get to choose what kind of digital paths they want to take.
+On this path, one of the best things about the #Fediverse is that real people and community’s get to choose what kind of digital paths they want to take.
 Don’t want #Meta snooping around?
 Join or host an instance that blocks them out.
 Prefer not to have people search your content?
 Lock it down in your settings.
 Want to mediate the strong #blinded flow of “normies”?
 Close the doors via your instance settings.
 It’s a “nativist” system that offers a radical degree of agency compared to the #dotcons.

 But what happens when people start demanding that their version of the #Fediverse become the default for everyone else?
 That’s where things get tricky, and where we risk losing the most valuable aspect of this messy, decentralized network: the bridges between worlds.
 The danger of closed loops, it’s understandable that people want their corners of the #Fediverse to feel safe, sustainable, coherent, and aligned with shared values.